 You’ll have tax deducted at the standard rate of 20% (or 30% if you’re not registered).
 If you qualify for gross payment status, no deductions will be made, and you’ll manage your tax payments at the end of the year instead.

+We’ve built this easy-to-use CIS tax rebate calculator to help you figure out how much you could be refunded.
+It only takes a couple of minutes, and it’s a great first step towards claiming what’s yours.
+So, get your CIS process rolling.
 Now is the perfect time to register for CIS.
-From groundworkers to builders, UK construction workers in CIS can claim tax rebates, averaging £2,262.
+From groundworkers to builders, UK construction workers in CIS can claim tax rebates, averaging £1,867 per tax year.
 We also handle CIS Self Assessment tax returns with no hidden charges or hourly rates.
 Let us simplify the process and maximise your rebates.